 Boiling a metal is when all the bad stuff starts off-gassing, but we are never getting that hot.

 There can certainly be minor traces of metal fuming as well if you solder at higher temperatures, but it's very low in concentration.
 Unless you are doing this for a living 8 hours a day, 5 days a week; nothing that should be too disconcerting.

-If you are concerned with the fumes produced, there are soldering smoke/fume extractors and some solder stations even have them built in (I will show you the one I use shortly).
+If you are concerned with the fumes produced, there are soldering smoke/fume extractors such as the Hakko FA-400 pictured here.

 There are lead free solders of course, but for our applications and hobby work, I don't recommend them!

 No-lead solder is much harder for hobbyists to work with, especially beginners.
 It has a much narrower working temperature range, and is very prone to cold and brittle joints without lots of practice and really good temperature controlled soldering equipment.